© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Harlowbury deserted medieval village is a scheduled monument protected by Historic England under reference 1002151.
 View the official record →

-Harlowbury is a deserted medieval village located in Essex, England, situated within the parish of Harlow.
+Harlowbury is a deserted medieval village in Essex, England, comprising the remains of a settlement that was inhabited during the medieval period before eventual abandonment.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002151.

 Harlowbury deserted medieval village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002151.